 WINNER of the Gotham's Student Short Film Showcase sponsored by JetBlue & Focus Features, 2021

-Making Thine Own Self:
+The Making of Thine Own Self:

 A One-Person, Zero-Budget Project